There are many versions of the story of Milo of Croton and the calf. Today, I’ll use this one:

 So, here’s a little guide to popular parts of this maze:

 By far, the most popular section of this website is the Boston Qualifier Questionnaire, where I interview runners who have qualified for the Boston Marathon.
 There are now over 100 interviews for you to read there.

 Other parts worth exploring include the resource page on Milo of Croton and all the other resources and inspirations I’ve collected (including the perennially popular series of posts on the running cult/new religious movement Divine Madness).

 I also write a lot about books, a guide to those pieces can be found here.

 Finally there’s the still new Bicycles of New York City project where I am document the incredible variety of bikes seen on the streets of my city.

 Milo and the Calf is a project managed by me, Seanv2, with occasional contributions from others.
 I am a father, husband, attorney, runner, reader, cyclist, swimmer, push up enthusiast, and wanna be classicist living in Brooklyn, NY.

-In my youth, I did a number of zines of varying degrees of popularity and ran a punk rock magazine you’ve probably never heard of.
-These days i work as an attorney for the nonprofit community.
+In my youth, I did a number of zines of varying degrees of popularity and ran a punk rock magazine.
+These days I work as an attorney for a nonprofit.
 My outlet for writings unrelated to lawyering is this thing.
-Get in touch at email@example.com
+Get in touch at firstname.lastname@example.org

 Like Milo at www.facebook.com/MiloAndTheCalf